anaef/lua-tz/README.md

 ## Introduction

-Lua TZ provides date and time function with support of time zones.
-Where applicable, the functions are similar to the standard functions `os.date` and `os.time`.
+Lua TZ provides date and time functions with support for time zones.
+The core functions have an interface similar to the standard functions `os.date` and `os.time`, but additionally accept a time zone argument.

 ## Build, Test, and Install